 A real estate agent typically does the marketing and professional photography using different techniques.
-Postcards, flyers, ads on the renowned websites like Zillow and Trulia.
+Postcards, flyers, ads on the renowned websites like Zillow, Trulia, and the local MLS.

-Zillow and Trulia and are the leading real estate websites in the US and charge around $300-$500.
+Zillow and Trulia and are the leading real estate websites in the US.
 The virtual tour of the property is covered in the cost.

 On the other hand, a simple vanity website will charge around only $100-$200.
 However, these websites do not provide the virtual tour.

-Apart from the posting ads, a realtor is also responsible to provide the seller staging of the property.
+Apart from the posting ads, a Realtor may also provide the seller staging of the property.
 Depending on the size of the house, the staging cost may go anywhere between $500-$2000.

 How Much Do Real Estate Agents Make Per House in GA?

-Since the average GA realtor commission rates are round 6%, most agents make around this number.
+Since the average GA realtor commission rates are anywhere from 2-7%, most agents make around this number.

 However, how much does a real estate agent make per house in GA also depends on the experience.
-An agent who is relatively new in the industry charges only around 2-3%.
-On the other hand, the experienced agents may charge around 6%, or even higher.
+An agent who is relatively new in the industry will probably charge less.
+On the other hand, the experienced agents may charge much more for their experience.

 Who Pays The Real Estate Agent Commission In Georgia?

-As the majority of the home buyers and sellers work with a real estate, there is uncertainty over the fact that who pays the real estate agent commission in Georgia.
+As the majority of the home buyers and sellers work with a real estate agent, there is common uncertainty over the fact of who pays the real estate agent commission in Georgia.

 According to the Georgia real estate law, an agent cannot work independently.
 He must associate with a brokerage to operate as a real estate professional.

 During a property transaction, both the buyer’s agent and the listing agent are involved, and the commission they receive is usually paid to the Listing Broker who then shares that with the Buyer’s Broker through a cooperative agreement.

 The brokers set the limits on the commission to begin with.
-The Georgia real estate commission rate is around 4-6%.
+The total Georgia real estate commission rate is commonly between around 4-6%.
 This rate may be higher or lower, but the brokers usually keep a portion of that fee and pay the remaining split to the agents.

 How Is The Seller’s Agent’s Commission Is Determined?

 Generally, the brokerages demand exclusive rights to sell a property within a specific number of months.
-If they are successful in doing so, they get to keep the whole commission.
+If they are successful in doing so, they earn the commission at closing.

 How Is The Buyer’s Agent’s Commission Is Determined?

 The buyer’s agent works with home seekers.
 Once the deal is closed, they have earned whatever rate they charge the Buyer.
 Often times, a commission is offered by the Listing Broker.
 If the commission is substantial enough to cover the Buyer Broker’s rate then the Buyer does not have to pay because the Listing Broker shares the commission with the buyer’s brokerage.
 However, the split is not always 50/50.

 There are no hard and fast rules on commission splits.
 If the same brokerage represents both the seller and the buyer, the whole commission goes to that brokerage.
 Then a certain cut from that commission goes to the agents of a seller and a buyer.

-In case the seller and the buyer choose to work with two different brokerages, the negations are made to reach a split that is acceptable to both the sides.
+In case the seller and the buyer choose to work with two different brokerages, the commission splits are advertised to the MLS members when they see the listings.